eigentaylor/eigentaylor.github.io/_previews/2026-06-06-leader-rule.md

 ### An Example of Application

 **Example:** Let's discuss the infamous 2000 US Presidential election as an example of how the leader rule would have been applied.
+We will assume a national popular vote election, and neglect the Electoral College<d-footnote>The Electoral College adds complexity when it comes to third party wins, which could spoil the ability for your preferred viable candidate to get 270 electoral votes.
+Under a national popular vote, the leader rule applies cleanly, but with a universal leader and challenger across all states, rather than the leader depending on which state you are in.</d-footnote>.
 We had the following candidates:

 | Candidate       | Ideology    |
 |-----------------|-------------|